You can download a PDF of my curriculum vita or read an enhanced version of it below. Use the following links to skip to any section.

 The BYU Writing Fellows program promotes writing across the curriculum and writing in the disciplines by pairing peer mentors with students in courses that are typically not writing intensive and by working with the instructors of those courses to design better writing assignments and assessments.
 As a fellow, I peer mentored thirteen to sixteen students each semester on two major writing assignments each.
 For each assignment, that included written feedback to each student's first draft and a subsequent 20-minute face-to-face meeting to discuss further revisions.
 As a senior fellow, I also coordinated my team's interaction with the course instructor and worked closely with program administrators to fulfill the objectives of the program.
 Additionally, I researched and delivered presentations on peer mentoring-related topics during regular program workshops.

-Program Manager, BYU Student Association Concert Series, 2004–2006
+Program Manager, BYU Student Association, 2004–2006

 As the concert series program manager for two years, I was responsible for overseeing the organization and production of two major on-campus concerts, each one a two-night event with multiple artists.
 I volunteered hundreds of hours of my time to ensure the success of the events by completing the following: